plabayo/learn-rust-101/README.md

 The origins of this guide can be found in the preparation of a semester long course I gave to a group of employees at [OTA Insight Ltd.](https://www.ota-insight.com/).
 The recordings of this course are available on YouTube at: <https://www.youtube.com/playlist?list=PLQgXEsLXFxpVyLddG8FFXfNQEiodTzAjj>.

+> This course is still actively being thought and the videos will be uploaded weekly when I find time to upload the recordings.

 ## Learning Rust in Milestones

 ```